talon-one/talon_one.js/docs/IntegrationApi.md

   'referrals': true, // Boolean | Set to `true` to include referral information in the response.
   'coupons': true, // Boolean | Set to `true` to include coupon information in the response.
   'loyalty': true, // Boolean | Set to `true` to include loyalty information in the response.
-  'giveaways': true // Boolean | Set to `true` to include giveaways information in the response.
+  'giveaways': true, // Boolean | Set to `true` to include giveaways information in the response.
+  'achievements': true // Boolean | Set to `true` to include achievement information in the response.
 };
 apiInstance.getCustomerInventory(integrationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);